4osp3l/0xJS/README.md

 # 0xJS
 0xJS is a AI-powered command-line tool that scans JavaScript files for sensitive information.
 It can identify API keys, credentials, tokens, and other medium to critical severity secrets with high accuracy.
+It supports URLs/endpoints extraction, as well as minified-JS analysis.

 # Prerequisites
 - Python 3.7 or higher